-On September 21, 2016, the plaintiff, a union laborer, fell approximately 15 feet off a fixed ladder that was attached to the side of a roll away container that was being filled with demolition debris.
+On September 21, 2016, the plaintiff, a union teamster driver hauling demolition debris from a work site, fell approximately 15 feet off a fixed ladder that was attached to the side of a roll away container that was being filled with demolition debris.
 While the incident was unwitnessed, it is believed that as an excavator was being used to load the container, a large piece of angle iron sprung up and struck the plaintiff, causing him to fall off the ladder.

 The defense alleged that the plaintiff was not performing demolition or other work associated with the demolition project at the time of the accident and was thereby not protected by any of the sections of the Labor Law.
 Moreover, the defense claimed that the plaintiff had been explicitly instructed not to ascend the ladder and was a recalcitrant worker.

-The parties negotiated a settlement at mediation of $12,000,000.00 plus waiver of a Workers’ Compensation lien of more than $1.8 million.
+Less than two years following the accident and at an unprecedented pace for cases within the Court system, David Perecman, Steven Dorfman, and the attorneys at the firm successfully negotiated a settlement at mediation of $12,000,000.00 plus waiver of a Workers’ Compensation lien of more than $2 million.